risc0/website/docs/explainers/zkvm/battleship_rust_explainer.md

     }
 ```

-This processes the shot coordinates inside the ZKVM by the logic in `RoundParams.process()` ([core/src/lib.rs#L165](https://github.com/risc0/battleship-example/blob/main/core/src/lib.rs#L165)).
+This processes the shot coordinates inside the zkVM by the logic in `RoundParams.process()` ([core/src/lib.rs#L165](https://github.com/risc0/battleship-example/blob/main/core/src/lib.rs#L165)).
 This checks for a ship hit and ultimately commits a `RoundResult` similar to below to the receipt:

 ```
     RoundResult {